Submissions

 Annual submission deadlines:

-• for issue 2 – by 1 September
+• for inclusion within issue 2 – 1 September

 Peer review process